 Julie earned her Bachelor of Science in Business Management and Economics from the State University of New York Empire State College.
 She has been working in health-related nonprofit organizations since 2014.
 Like many new college graduates, Julie was not sure where she wanted to focus her career, but shortly after graduating college, Julie began her first nonprofit role.
 With the combination of her passion to help and care for others and the positivity, unity and care she saw within communities, Julie knew instantly she wanted nonprofit work to become her career path.

 Always looking to learn, Julie has gained years of experience in finance, operations and administration, development and data systems.
 She has had her hands in event planning and support, data management and finance systems, to name a few.
-In her role as Associate Director, Programs, she utilizes this variety of experience to support PMD Alliance programs and communities.
+In her role as Associate Director, Operations, she utilizes this variety of experience to support PMD Alliance programs and communities.
 She is inspired by the strength, unity and passion of the PMD Alliance community.

 Debbie has over 25 years of experience in philanthropy.
 Having served in a variety of leadership roles during her non-profit career, she finds working to secure funding to be one of the most rewarding aspects of the work.
 Building a culture of philanthropy is the foundation for sustainability.
 Every stakeholder is a valuable member of the Ecosystem and can make an impact through giving of their time, talent and treasures.
 Debbie builds relationships communicating passionately about our work and ensures that our stakeholders know that their gifts make a true and meaningful impact.